jhirota/GZ/README.md

 * Robust_check <br>
 Dataset to implement robustness check (stayhome-rate, mobility, restraunts' views etc.)

-### 04_analyze
+## 04_analyze
 This folder performs regression analysis and data visualization by using built data.

 * GZlist <br>
-Visualizing the cumulative number of GZ-certified restaurants
+Visualizing the cumulative number of the GZ-certified restaurants
 * Vresas <br>
 Performing regression analyses on restraunts' views and human mobility
 * Google Mobility <br>